THE-PHOENIX-777-TDW/Random-File-Picker/README.md

 Check out the License [GNU GPL 2.0](https://github.com/THE-PHOENIX-777-TDW/Random-File-Picker/blob/master/LICENSE)

 ## Acknowledgements
-Thanks to all the community members of various communities for their brilliant ideas on the problem.
+Thanks to all the community members of different communities for their brilliant ideas for this project.
-"Focus on solutions more than problem"